 How many letters of recommendation are required and must they be academic?

 The application requires three letters of recommendation.
 Academic recommendations are strongly preferred; however, if these are not possible, be sure that recommenders speak to those skills which would qualify the candidate for graduate study in this field.

 Should I take the general GRE or a subject exam?

 Our program no longer requires that applicants take the GRE.

 Can I work full time and still pursue a graduate degree?

-You may certainly work full time and pursue a degree; however, it may take longer than the usual two years and you may have to take courses which do not necessarily fit your program of study.
-Limited evening classes are available.
+This is possible, perhaps, but difficult.
+It may take longer than the usual two years, and you may have to take courses which do not necessarily fit your preferred program of study.
+Only a few evening classes are available.
 Students should consider these limitations before applying.